cran/gdalraster/README.md

   - [`plot_raster()`](https://usdaforestservice.github.io/gdalraster/reference/plot_raster.html)
     displays raster data using base R graphics.

-**gdalraster** may be suitable for applications that primarily need low-level raster I/O or prefer a direct GDAL API.
+**gdalraster** should be useful in applications that need low-level raster I/O or prefer a direct GDAL API.
 The additional functionality is somewhat aimed at thematic data analysis but may have other utility.
+Comprehensive [documentation](#documentation) is provided in the package and online.

 ## Installation